raspberrypi/style-guide/style-guide.md

 *   mips – million instructions per second.
 No space between number and mips.
 *   ml – millilitre(s).
 No space between the number and ml.
 *   mm – millimetre(s).
 No space between the number and mm.
-*   mobile – acceptable as a noun when it's a short form of *mobile phone*, but try not to make a habit of it
+*   mobile – acceptable as a noun when it's a short form of *mobile phone*, but try not to make a habit of it. _Cell_ is becoming more acceptable in the UK, and can be used if preferred.
 *   money-can't-buy prizes
 *   moon – lower case, whether referring to *the moon* or other moons. *Mercury does not have a moon.*
 *   mouse – plural mice even when talking about computer peripherals